-Compare mode is designed for those times when you shoot a sequence of photos of the same type of scene-from a portrait session, at a wedding, from a landscape series, for example-and wish to narrow that group down to find your best ones.
-With Compare, you can select a group of photos, view them side by side to check composition, zoom in on all of them simultaneously to check focus or facial expression, and rate your favorites and remove the rejects.
+Compare mode is for those times when you shoot a sequence of photos of the same type of scene-a portrait session, a wedding, a landscape series, for example-and wish to narrow that group down to find your best ones.
+With Compare, you can select a group of photos, view them side-by-side to check composition, zoom in simultaneously to check focus, and rate your favorites and remove the rejects.